ashish-nitt/SuryaInterview/iOS.md

 The purpose of these exercises is for the interviewer to get a sense of how you write code and english.
 This shouldn’t take you more than a few hours to get done.
 If you already have code on Github or Bitbucket, or a blog that you feel is representative of your current abilities, you can send me a link to those instead of doing these exercises.

+## Writing exercise

+The point of this exercise is to benchmark your writing skills.

+Write an approximately 500 word article about something you're passionate about that’s technology related.
+It doesn't really matter what the topic is.
+For instance, you can write about a [language feature](https://www.mikeash.com/pyblog/friday-qa-2015-06-19-the-best-of-whats-new-in-swift.html) you like or dislike, something in the [news](http://david-smith.org/blog/2014/11/18/initial-impressions-for-watchkit/), [something](http://daringfireball.net/2014/11/native_apps_are_part_of_the_web) that you have an opinion about, etc.

 ## Code exercise

 The point of this exercise is to benchmark your ability to write code.
 Although this is a toy problem, please make sure your solution is of production quality.
 You should be comfortable checking your solution into your primary code base.
 Use proper names, check for errors, etc. Your code should be representative of how you code on the job.